 Most of you take care of your car or boat or other valued possession with regular servicing and preventative care.
 When it comes to your body and health, it’s frequently the opposite.
 Find out why it’s time to change that thinking.

 Testosterone for Men – Key Ingredient for Optimal Health and Quality of Life

-Testosterone is what makes men, and it is essential to healthy development and reproductive function.
-It also continues to be important throughout the lifespan in preserving health and influencing factors important in the quality of life such as energy, drive, mental capacity and mood.
+Testosterone is what makes men men; it is essential to healthy development and reproductive function.
+Decline in libido and erectile function are often associated with decline in testosterone production.
+However testosterone also continues to be important throughout the lifespan in preserving health and influencing factors important in the quality of life such as energy, drive, mental capacity and mood.
 Testosterone levels fall with age on average about 1-2% per year; the Massachusetts Male Aging Study found a 23% decline in free testosterone for each decade.

-Testing blood levels is an accurate way to measure testosterone values both as a baseline and as a means of tracking improvement.
-The most precise tests are the bioavailable testosterone and the free testosterone.
+Testing serum (blood) testosterone levels is a useful way to assess testosterone values both as a baseline and as a means of tracking therapy.
+Typically the total testosterone level is tested however it does not accurately assess active testosterone.
+The more precise tests are the bioavailable testosterone and the free testosterone.

 Ultimately, testosterone optimization works best to offset the physiologic and psychological effects of ageing when combined with an optimal-health lifestyle.

 Dr. Sweeney will assess and advise men who suspect their testosterone may be declining due to aging however she does not advise those who are seeking testosterone use for non therapeutic purposes or with a history of illicit testosterone use.